SimonTalaga/Neural-Network-Visualisation/README.md

 # Neural Network Visualisation
-A functional, scalable neural network learning in real time patterns hidden in a two-dimensional space.
+A functional, scalable neural network which learns in real time hidden patterns inside a two-dimensional space.
 Some actions (such as **scaling the network** or **modifying the training data sets**) can only be done by editing the code at the moment.
-Though this isn't convenient, this can be done easily, since all the methods have already been implemented.
+Though this isn't convenient, this can be done easily, since I have already implemented all the methods.
 The only thing missing is a GUI.

 ![preview](https://github.com/SimonTalaga/Neural-Network-Visualisation/blob/master/screenshots/preview.png)